Eye of the Zombie

 Eye of the Zombie is the fourth solo studio album by American singer/songwriter John Fogerty.
-Released in September 1986, it was his first album with a backing band, and it includes the Creedence-inspired track "Change in the Weather" as well as "Wasn't That a Woman" and "Soda Pop", his first forays into 60s-70s Motown-sounding funk and R&B. The album was not received well by critics and had lukewarm chart success despite a Grammy nomination for Best Male Rock Vocal in 1987.
+Released in September 1986, it was his first album with a backing band, and it includes the Creedence-inspired track "Change in the Weather" as well as "Wasn't That a Woman" and "Soda Pop", his first forays into 1960s-1970s Motown-sounding funk and R&B. The title track was released as a single and reached the Billboard charts.

+The album was not received well by critics and had mediocre chart success despite a Grammy nomination for Best Male Rock Vocal in 1987.
 After the Eye of the Zombie tour in 1986, Fogerty did not perform any material from this album in concerts until 2009, when he played "Change in the Weather" at a few shows.
 The song was also re-recorded in 2009 for The Blue Ridge Rangers Rides Again and performed live on several late-night TV shows to promote the album.

+John Carl Buechler created the make-up worn by Fogerty in the album cover.
+The singer originally wanted himself covered in tribal markings, but label Warner Bros.
+Records vetoed given David Lee Roth had already used this get-up for his album Eat 'Em and Smile.

-After Eye of the Zombie, Fogerty would not release another album until Blue Moon Swamp in 1997.
+After Eye of the Zombie, Fogerty's next album was not until 1997 when Blue Moon Swamp was released.

+Reception

 Billboard called the title track a "dark, shivery tale."
 Cash Box called it "dirty and gritty" and "rock and roll with a vengeance."

 Cash Box called "Change in the Weather" a "swampy, grundgy, soulful groove that could have been a CCR hit."
 Billboard called it a "swampy down-tempo swayer [with] apocalyptic social predictions."
+Brian Cullman in SPIN called it the 'strongest, most passionate record of his career'.